jsdealy/akvsbk/README.md

   the value of the [Zemstvo](https://en.wikipedia.org/wiki/Zemstvo) in Russia.
-One of the main characters is trying fitfully throughout the story to work out his ideas on the moral and economic problems troubling relations betweeen Russian peasants and landowners.
+One of the main characters is trying fitfully throughout the story to work out his ideas on the moral and economic problems in the relations between Russian peasants and landowners.
   AK is really a kind of educational primer on that place and time.
 That may sound kind of tedious but Tolstoy has a way of occupying the reader's attention with these